Custom-Roles-for-TTT/TTT-Custom-Roles/README.md

 - [TTT: Advanced Body Search](https://steamcommunity.com/sharedfiles/filedetails/?id=367945571) - Overwrites the body search dialog in ways that don't keep compatibility with the changes we also make to the same dialog.

 ## FAQs
+**How do I use Custom Roles for TTT?**\
+To use CR for TTT, subscribe to the addon in the Steam workshop and refer to the [Configuration](#Configuration) section above for how to change settings (including enabling the new roles).

+**How do I get this on my server?**\
+The easiest way to get CR for TTT onto a dedicated server is to create use an addon collection.
+See [this guide](https://wiki.facepunch.com/gmod/Workshop_for_Dedicated_Servers) on how to create and use a collection for your dedicated server.

+If you're using a peer-to-peer, listen, or local server then we still recommend using an addon collection, but any addon you subscribe to and have enabled will automatically be loaded when you start the server.
+Having an addon collection makes it easier for your players to get the same addons without having to download them from you each time they want to play.

+**How do I get the changed convars to save?
+The settings I change reset when I restart the server -- how do I save them?**\
+The convars added in Custom Roles for TTT follow the precedent of many of the convars from the base TTT: They do not archive (save) automatically.
+To save the convar changes, add the changed values to your server.cfg (for dedicated servers) or listenserver.cfg (for peer-to-peer, listen, and local servers).

 **Do I need the other versions of Custom Roles or Town of Terror as well?**\
 No, you should only use one addon that adds roles.
 That means only this version of Custom Roles, no Town of Terror, no TTT2, etc.